akarshan-kumar/Mercari-price-suggestion/README.md

 ### LightGBM
 LightGBM, a gradient boosting framework, was employed for its efficiency with large datasets and ability to handle categorical features without extensive preprocessing.
 It was the primary model for final predictions.

+### Stacking

+Stacked both Models with the Meta model being a simple weighted average of both models, where the weights were proportional to the inverse ratio of the errors of the models output

 ## Hyperparameter Tuning
 Hyperparameter tuning was performed to optimize model performance for both Ridge Regression and LightGBM.
 Techniques used include:
 - GridSearchCV for Ridge Regression